TungNguyen12/TungNguyen12/README.md

 <hr />

 <h3>My thought</h3>
-<p>I love programming since it not only brings full of chanllenges but also it is rewarding with joyful, relief feels when I successfully solve a problem.
+<p>I love programming since it not only brings full of challenges but also it is rewarding with joyful, relief feels when I successfully solve a problem.
 Moreover, I can see diffrent perspectives from others with code, I want to bring all I have to contribute and create values toward my team, my organization and the end-users </p>

 <h3> 😲 I appreciate that you read this far, it would be my honour to connect with you 🤓</h3>